arianacerreta/IDGW-bioinformatics-pipeline/README.md

 3. Save and give your script permissions (```chmod 755 bwa_db.sh```)
 4. Run ```sbatch bwa_db.sh``` in the console

-*This step took ~3 hours for this genome but is highly dependent on how genome size.
+*This step took ~3 hours for this genome but is highly dependent on genome size.
 If you would like to check on the run progress of this job, run ```squeue --me``` in the console.*

 ## 5. Align trimmed sequences
 This step is also directly based on [Kira Long's pipeline](https://github.com/kiralong/gtseq_ref_align), Step 3: Align to a reference genome.
 I have tried to write explicit instructions to elaborate on what Kira outlines in her pipeline to aid first-time users.